piougy/CzechIdMng/Realization/frontend/README.md

 `gulp -p default -s test`

+Tests are executed, when application starts up in development mode.

 ## Build

 When you are done, a production ready version of the JS bundle can be created: